tfgg/yournextmep/_candidates/eu2014/conservative/belinda-don.md

 person: belinda-don
 region: scotland
 party: conservative
-title: Scotland - Conservative Party - Belinda Don
+title: Belinda Don is running for MEP in Scotland for the Conservative Party
 incumbent: false
 ---